First posted on Wednesday, August 18, 2010

 Najib you cannot build a house on sand.
 It is futile for you to expect the people of this country to allow you to govern them until you have earned that right.

-For one you were not chosen to be Prime Minister of this country by the people – Pak Lah did!
+For one you were not chosen to be Prime Minister of this country by the people – Pak Lah was!
 So you came into office with blood on your hands–Pak Lah’s blood.
 It was a well-organized assassination.
 UMNO at its best.
 Not only were Mahathir and you able to turn UMNO against their own President but also you even managed to get the people of Malaysia to come along for the ride.

 At that point of time Najib presented a clear break from the excesses of Pak Lah and the ‘excesses’ we most disliked was the power (real or imagined) then being wielded by Khairy Jamaluddin.
 We would even have accepted Mahathir back as Prime Minister if it meant we could rid ourself of that young upstart call KJ!